 "It quickly became apparent that she was an unusually talented child and she took advantage of multi-arts programs by studying art, music, dance, drama and other courses related to these art forms.
 She has performed from the very early age of three at Festivals of the Arts before audiences of three hundred to five hundred people, and did so with great stage presence and poise.
 Raishma is known to be creative, hardworking and eager to fulfill her dream of succeeding in the music world." -Gold Coast Arts Center

-Raishma's Grandfather, Gobin Ram, is her biggest inspiration.
-He is named an international Legend who was a Scholar in Sanskrit of Bengali Brahmin origins, Minister of Culture of Guyana, and one of the first man of color to air on BBC International Radio on his show Radio Demerara: Indian Hour during the time of decolonization.
+Raishma's Grandfather, Gobin Ram, is her strongest link to music.
+He is named an international Legend who was a Scholar in Sanskrit of Bengali Brahmin origins, Minister of Culture of British Guyana, and one of the first man of color to air on BBC International Radio on his show Radio Demerara: Indian Hour during the time of British decolonization.
 He hosted jam sessions in his home with fellow Indian singers, musicians and friends who visited him: Mohammed Rafi, Mukesh, Manna Dey, Ravi Shankar and more legends.
-Raishma's grandfather trained her in East Indian music.
-Raishma's mother, a classical Indian dancer, is known to have "danced into the heart" of Queen Elizabeth (1966) and her audience during an independence celebration.
-Raishma is also trained in classical Indian dance by her mother.
-Musicians who inspire her are: Jeff Buckley, Jim Morrison, Etta James, Michael Jackson, Whitney Houston, Christina Aguilera, Lana Del Rey, M.I.A., David Bowie, Hans Zimmer, Asha Bhosle, M83, Dengue Fever and Radiohead.
+Raishma's grandfather trained Raishma's mother in traditional East Indian music in order to pass on the Bengali legacy of music down the generations.
+Raishma's mother, a classical Indian dancer, is known to have "danced into the heart" of Queen Elizabeth (1966) and her audience during the Guyanese Independence.
+Her family were excited about blending the Indian sound with South American and Caribbean roots, being that they were surrounded with vast cultures from Reggae, to Samba, to Soca, even folk songs of the remote Amazonian tribes.
+Raishma's grandparents met at the BBC Radio recording studio, where her grandmother, a Kashmiri woman, was a touring musical talent that he collaborated with; they communicated eloquently through the Sanskrit languages and she ultimately helped her grandfather rise to fame among Indian legends, and the developing Caribbean music scene during their marriage.
+Her grandfather decided to stay near the Amazon rainforest, where he felt akin to the humble lifestyle of the native tribes bordering Brazil, until his death.
+Raishma's grandmother moved her family to Hell's Kitchen, New York, where her mother became immersed in the 70's sound of Studio 54.
+This era became a major influence on Raishma's curiosity to create music.
+Musicians who inspire her are: Jeff Buckley, Jim Morrison, Michael Jackson, David Bowie, Kraftwerk, Radiohead, Etta James, Billie Holiday, Whitney Houston, Christina Aguilera, Sade, Aaliyah, David Bowie, Moondog, Asha Bhosle, M83, M.I.A., Dr. Dre, and Dengue Fever..

 Raishma became an Alumna in the Fine Arts of the Gold Coast Arts Center School of the Arts, where she attended for twelve years.
 When she reached fifteen years old, she craved for more knowledge in the Arts.
 She wanted to learn about its production process.
 Raishma began her college career while still in high school.
 Not only did she enroll in courses, she was accepted into an extremely competitive New York State college program for teenagers named, "College Now."
 She then attended courses in Media Studies, Music Production and Video Production at the Queenborough Community College and the Borough of Manhattan Community College.
 She graduated all of these courses with a perfect score and was appointed the winner of all "Top Student Project" Awards.